Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 Throughout these assignments we have looked at increasingly sophisticated NLP techniques from [simple string processing](../language-a1/README.md) to [deep learning](../language-a4/README.md).
 In this self-assignment we will look at the current hottest topic in NLP, namely, large generative models.

 Large generative models are all the rage in NLP.
-Starting with the (now infamous) 1.5 billion parameter GPT-2 from OpenAI (LINK), the AI community discovered that merely throwing larger models, more data, and more compute at so-called foundation models increased performance on a wide range of tasks from [machine translation](https://paperswithcode.com/sota/machine-translation-on-wmt2014-english-german) to [question answering](https://paperswithcode.com/dataset/squad).
+Starting with the (now infamous) 1.5 billion parameter [GPT-2 from OpenAI](https://openai.com/blog/gpt-2-1-5b-release/), the AI community discovered that merely throwing larger models, more data, and more compute at so-called foundation models increased performance on a wide range of tasks from [machine translation](https://paperswithcode.com/sota/machine-translation-on-wmt2014-english-german) to [question answering](https://paperswithcode.com/dataset/squad).
 And this was with only minimal fine-tuning!

 While these models can be used for good, they can also be employed for more nefarious purposes.
 As their main objective is [mimicking human text](https://dl.acm.org/doi/10.1145/3442188.3445922), they can be used to automatically generate content - without any moral compas to guide.
 In this post-truth era it is not difficult to see how that might go accelerate already worrying developments.